 The Commercial registry handles the incorporation of an International Business Company.
 Not many documents are needed-just filing the Articles of Association and an application.
 No annual filings and audits are needed unless the International Business Company chooses the 1 percent rate of income tax.
 International Business Companies opting for the income and corporate tax exemption doesn’t have to file a financial statement with the government.
 Accounting records and books may be prepared in any way.

 An International Business Company in St. Lucia can’t pick an organization name that’s similar to another legal entity’s name.
-The Commercial Registry conducts a free name search for availability along with a name reservation for a fee.
+Prior to company registration in Saint-Lucia, The Commercial Registry conducts a free name search for availability along with a name reservation for a fee.

 An International Business Company must use words such as Sociedad Anonima, Incorporated, Limited, or Corporation in its organization name.